Teahouse Treks

 Day 10: Trek from Sama Gaon to Samdo

-After breakfast, you will leave Sama Gaon and trek toward Samdo.
-The trail follows open alpine landscapes, yak grazing areas, mani walls, and mountain views.
+After breakfast, you’ll leave Sama Gaon behind and trek toward Samdo, through open alpine landscapes, yak grazing grounds, mani walls, and wide mountain views.

 • Altitude: Samdo – approx. 3,875m / 12,713ft